pcdangio/ros-driver_venus_638flpx/README.md

         The User Equivalent Range Error (UERE) representing the total pseudorange error budget.
 This is typically 6.74 for C/A, and 6.0 for P(Y).

+#### Configuration Parameters

+These parameters should only be changed when needed, and not set prior to every run.
+These parameters will be updated in the sensor's flash memory and will be preserved over power cycles.

+* **`~/update_baud`** (int, default: -1)

+        Changes the baud rate of the Venus GPS using an enumeration.
+Possible values are:
+        0 = 4800 bps
+        1 = 9600 bps
+        3 = 38400 bps
+        5 = 115200 bps
+        The default value of -1 instructs the node to ignore updating the baud rate.

+* **`~/update_rate`** (int, default: -1)

+        Changes the position update rate of the Venus GPS using an enumeration.
+Possible values are:
+        1 = 1Hz
+        2 = 2Hz
+        4 = 4Hz
+        5 = 5Hz
+        8 = 8Hz
+        10 = 10Hz
+        20 = 20Hz
+        The default value of -1 instructs the node to ignore updating the update rate.

 ## Bugs & Feature Requests